Copycat Panera Orange Scones

 ORANGE GLAZE INSTRUCTIONS

-- In a small bowl add the sugar, orange juice, orange extract and orange zest.
+- In a small bowl, add the sugar, orange juice, orange extract, and orange zest.

 - Whisk until smooth.

-- Spoon glaze over cooled the perfect scones
+- Spoon glaze over the cooled perfect scones

 Freeze and Bake Scones